 I hear about “Nightly Builds” so what is it?

-Nightly Builds are the most up-to-date, experimental versions that reflects the current development progress.
+Nightly Builds are the most up-to-date, experimental versions that reflects the current state of the pencil2D application development.
 In Nightly builds you will have the latest features and bug fixes if you like to try something new.
-But you might have to understand the nightly builds are not final versions and can break easily.
+But you have to understand the nightly builds are not final versions and sometimes they can break more easily.

 However, we encourage you to try the latest Nightly Builds whenever you encounter an issue with current pencil2d version, to see if the problem has already been fixed.
 That can help our dev team to avoid unnecessary or duplicate bug reports.